Syphon Filter 2: Development

 John Garvin stated that, unlike development of the first game, he and co-creator Richard Ham had a complete vision of what the game would be like prior to the development process: "I think I spent a weekend and wrote the entire screenplay.
 Rich and I got together and he helped revise the second half of the game, introducing all the Moscow stuff, making the end of the story more espionage-like and exciting.
 When the [development team] came back, we spent the next year building exactly what we had written.
-That was the first time that we had a vision up front, which we followed until the end".
+That was the first time that we had a vision up front, which we followed until the end."
 Garvin has expressed pride in his inclusion of a diverse cast of characters, such as the American-Indian Teresa Lipan, African-American Lawrence Mujari and Chinese Lian Xing.

 Syphon Filter 2 was added as a part of the premium collection for PlayStation Plus in 2022, with Trophy support added to the game.
-It is also the first PlayStation Plus Premium game with both 50Hz and 60Hz modes.
+It is also the first PlayStation Plus Premium game with both 50 Hz and 60 Hz modes.